Podcast - Latest Episode

 749. Accept / Accept.
 1979.
 2.5/5

-For some reason there has been an aversion to Accept's earliest work, mostly from those that came in late to Accept's sound, and find it hard to come to terms with the early material.
-Many cite the early 1980's as the peak of their sound, with Udo screaming on vocals and the guitars finding that heavier sound.
-The youngsters of the 21st century may well be coming into their new material with Mark Tornillo on vocals and a modern metal edge to the music.
+For reasons that have hopefully been adequately put forward in this episode, there has been an aversion to Accept's earliest work, mostly from those that came in late to Accept's sound, and find it hard to come to terms with the early material.
+Many cite the early 1980's as the peak of their sound, with Udo screaming on vocals and the guitars finding that heavier duelling sound.
+The youngsters of the 21st century may well be coming into the band’s new material with Mark Tornillo on vocals and a modern metal edge to the music.
 Perhaps, having actually found the band in either of these eras, and then going back to listen to those first couple of albums, they find that it is so different that they are incapable of enjoying it.

-So certainly Accept shows a band in development, taking their first steps into the recorded music world.
-While it won't cater to all tastes, as an album written and recorded in the late 1970's it shows a lot of the characteristics of that period, in much the same way as the Scorpions and UFO albums of that era, and as such surely must be judged on that rather than as one album amongst the many of the Accept catalogue.
-While I don't categorise it as one of my favourite albums, it is one I can put on and listen to without any qualms.
+So certainly “Accept” the album shows a band in development, taking their first steps into the recorded music world.
+While it won't cater to all tastes, as an album written and recorded in the late 1970's it shows some of the characteristics of that period.
+While I don't categorise it as one of my favourite albums, and indeed is probably my least favourite of the band’s catalogue, it is one I can put on and listen to without hating it.
+It just doesn’t have too much to really attract you to choosing it to listen to and investing the 36 minutes it requires to go from start to finish.

 No comments: